|Rating:||8.6 / 10|

 |Value for Money||1.7 / 2|

-While Brooks is well known in running circles for many hikers its a brand that hasn’t had much traction (pardon the pun).
+While Brooks is well known in running circles for many hikers its a brand that hasn’t had much traction (pardon the pun) in hiking circles.
 When I got a hold of a pair of the Brooks Cascadia 16s (the current model) in my size all I could think of was the phrase ‘Back to the future’.
 Around 8-10 years ago this was the go-to shoe on the US long distance trails.
 For the past six years I have been trying to get a pair of the Brooks Cascadia in my size.
 Recently the manufacturer has been making larger, wider options and the Australian supplier had them for sale so I couldn’t pass up the opportunity to try them out.

 Let’s start with the appearance first.
 In the 2E sizing these are more of a ‘traditional’ trail running shoe not having an aggressive appearance like so many brands on the market.
 And I know this is purely a cosmetic thing but when you buy the 2E-wide fit your colour choice moves from ‘bright and cheery’ to ‘mushroom’.
-First world problem I know. having said that if you opt for the standard version of these shoes the colour choice is broader and more to my taste
+First world problem I know.
+Having said that if you opt for the standard version of these shoes the colour choice is broader and more to my taste

 Now let’s move on to fit.
 In just about any brand on the market I’m a size 15 US.
 These shoes are a more traditional shape as opposed to my usual wider forefoot choices so I potentially could have gone down a size but after wearing them for over 200 km, I have come to love the size.
 Still on size this model is available in a standard width and for those with an average width foot.
 I opted for the 2E width which I find are slightly narrow compared to Altra shoes.
 In the case of the Brooks Cascadia 16’s the the shoe is wide from front to back unlike Altra’s or Topo’s which are a medium width in the back and wide at the front.
 After wearing the 2E for a number of weeks I became more and more comfortable with the width (and just a heads up; I prefer a 3E shoe fitting).